miansalman78/teleprompter/README.md

      - Bucket Name
      - Access Key ID
      - Secret Access Key
+     - Expiration Days (default: 7 days)
    - Test the connection
    - Save configuration

+4. **Automatic Video Deletion:**
+   - All videos uploaded to AWS S3 are automatically deleted after 7 days
+   - This helps manage storage costs and ensures efficient use of cloud resources
+   - Expiration date is tracked for each uploaded video
+   - You can view the expiration date for each video in the video details screen

 ### 3. Start Development Server
 ```bash